Lyme disease and related tick-borne infections

 - Anyone exposed to deer ticks is at risk for Lyme disease.
 These ticks thrive in grassy areas that have low sunlight and high humidity.

 - Immature (nymph) ticks are the main transmitters of Lyme disease.
 Their small size makes them harder to spot than adults.
 Nymph ticks are most active during the spring and summer months.
 Consequently, the risk for acquiring Lyme disease tends to be higher during these seasons.
-However, Lyme disease can be acquired at any time during the year.
+However, Lyme disease can be acquired at any time during the year if the ticks are active.

 - Avoid tick-infested areas such as tall grass, woods, and bushes.

-- Wear long pants and long sleeves when you walk through these areas.
+- Wear long pants (and tuck them into your socks) and long sleeves when you walk through these areas.

 - Wear light-colored clothes to make spotting ticks easier.